How much does it cost to attend BSL?

-- No. BSL has a limited endowment and has chosen to create scholarships that reward 2L and above students for their academic performance and financial need.
+No. BSL has a limited endowment and has chosen to create scholarships for 2L and above students based on academic performance and, in certain instances, financial need.
 A complete list of scholarships and their requirements are available on the scholarships page.

-How many semesters is the law school open for “normal” instruction each year?
+How many semesters is BSL open for classes each year?

-- BSL operates year round, scheduling three semesters each calendar year (fall, spring and summer), and all students must attend year round unless an extraordinary circumstance beyond your control prevents year round attendance (illness, job loss, military call-up, etc.).
-The summer semester is not a shortened or “mini” semester but is a full academic term of 14 weeks including final exams.
-There is a semester break of approximately one week between the spring and summer semester and another week break between the summer and fall semester.
-We have a longer break of approximately three weeks at the end of the fall term through the Christmas and New Years holidays.
+BSL operates on a year-round basis, scheduling three terms of equal length every year (fall, spring, and summer).
+All students must attend all three terms unless an extraordinary circumstance beyond the student’s control prevents year-round attendance (illness, job loss, military call-up, etc.).
+The summer term is not a shortened or “mini” term but is a full academic term of 15 weeks including final exams.
+There is a term break of approximately one week between the spring and summer terms and another weeklong break between the summer and fall terms.
+We have a longer break of approximately three weeks at the end of the fall term through the Christmas and New Year’s holidays.

 How many courses may you schedule each semester?